jodykpw/ansible-ubuntu-docker-playbook/README.md

 1. `git clone --recursive` this repository.
 2. Go to the cloned folder.
+3. Editing playbook yml, ensure set hosts correctly.
-3. Editing the group_vars files, you can customize variables specific to different groups of hosts in your Ansible inventory.
+4. Editing the group_vars files, you can customize variables specific to different groups of hosts in your Ansible inventory.
 These variables will be applied when running playbooks or tasks that target the corresponding group of hosts.
-4. Select a playbook (see [`Available playbooks`](https://github.com/truewebartisans/useful-playbooks#-available-playbooks) section).
+5. Select a playbook (see [`Available playbooks`](https://github.com/truewebartisans/useful-playbooks#-available-playbooks) section).
-5. Run `<playbook_name>` -i `<inventory_name>`
+6. Run `<playbook_name>` -i `<inventory_name>`

 Example